stat545ubc-2023/mda-Apsara421/milestone_1_AS.md

 #### I will do the following 4 exercises

-**1.(Prompt number 1)I am interested in figuring out the distribution of tree diameters in this dataset, so I will do this with a density graph**
+**1.(Prompt number 1)I am interested in figuring out the distribution of tree diameters in this dataset, so I will do this with a histogram graph**

 ``` r
 # Here I want to plot the density distribution of the diameter of all trees in this dataset